 The target population for this study includes one online English Composition (writing) course in New Jersey City University, an urban university situated in the northeast of the United States.
 At the time of this proposal, the makeup of the class is unknown and the average class size is 25.
+The sample is a purposeful, complete-target population selection that is dependent upon the course roster.
+The qualitative inquiry strategies employed will include naturalistic inquiry based upon actual chatbot usage, emergent design flexibility with the intent to remain flexible and responsive to subjects, and the qualitative analysis of the information-rich cases presented by the purposeful, complete-target population (Patton, 2014).

-The sample size is convenience sampling that is dependent upon the course roster and the option of the students to participate.
-The instructor will not know which students opted to participate in the study to avoid any preferential treatment.
+The interviews are optional and conducted until saturation is reached, which is essential to fully illustrating the range of perceptions (Strauss & Corbin, 1998).
+Because of this, this sample size cannot be predetermined but must be driven by saturation (Mason, 2010).
+The instructor will not know which students opted to participate in the interviews to avoid any preferential treatment.
 Consent forms will be required with parents/guardians signing for students under eighteen.